CS50Stanford/GithubWorkshop/README.md

 - Setting your username globally in Git, and
 - Setting your email globally in Git

 After doing this step, you should be able to type "git" into your command line and get meaningful output.
-You're all set!
 ```
 git
 ```
+You're all set!

+#### 3. Getting Permissions to This Repo
+To participate in this tutorial, we need to share this repo with you so that you have permissions!
+Once you complete your setup, fill out this form so that we can add your Github Username to this repo: https://goo.gl/forms/kQAOG9MJ3h0vBSNR2

 ## The Tutorial
 ### 1. Repositories
 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 Typically, these repositories, or repos, will be used to house all the code + necessary materials for your project.
 #### Cloning This Repository
+As a matter of fact, if you are looking at this, then you are currently in a repo!
 This workshop will revolve around you (and everyone else) playing with this repository.
 To get started, you'll need to **clone** this repository on your machine.
 Think about cloning a repository as downloading a copy of that repo onto your local machine that you can push to, pull from, and edit.
 To clone a repo:
 1. Create an empty folder somewhere on your machine
 2. Navigate to that folder using your command line/Terminal
 3. Once inside that folder, type: